 It’s also a good idea to share as many well written conclusions as you can with your students.
-Make this fun by working in ones for fairy tales, fable and other stories everyone knows:
+Make this fun by adding in conclusion transition words to fairy tales, fables and other stories everyone knows:

 - In summary, Goldilocks was a very messy and very picky little girl.

 - Finally, the tortoise crossed the finish line to prove that “slow and steady” really does win the race.